Lorraine Crosby: Career

-Solo work

-Crosby regularly performed at holiday camps and social clubs in England until April 2005 when she took a break from live work.

-In 2005, she sang a duet with Bonnie Tyler for the track "I'll Stand by You" from the album Wings.
-The song was written and composed by Stuart Emerson about Crosby's and Tyler's relationship.
-Also in 2005, Crosby appeared as a contestant on ITV's The X Factor.
-She performed "You've Got a Friend" and progressed to the second round after impressing judges Louis Walsh and Sharon Osbourne but Simon Cowell expressed doubt saying she "lacked star quality."
+In 2005, Crosby recorded a duet with Bonnie Tyler for her album Wings.
+The track, titled "I'll Stand by You", was written and produced by Stuart Emerson.
+It was reissued as a charity single in May 2020 to raise funds for the Teenage Cancer Trust.
+It reached no. 64 on the UK Downloads Chart.
+Also in 2005, Crosby appeared in the second series of The X Factor, where she performed "You've Got a Friend".
+After passing the auditions, Crosby was eliminated during the bootcamp round.

 Crosby returned to live performances in April 2007.
 In November 2007, she appeared on the BBC Three television show Most Annoying Pop Songs We Hate to Love discussing the Meat Loaf track "I'd Do Anything for Love (But I Won't Do That)" which featured at No. 76.

 In November 2008, Crosby appeared at Newcastle City Hall with special guest Bonnie Tyler to launch her self-produced album entitled Mrs Loud.
 The concert was later repeated in March 2011.
 In April 2009, she was also featured on The Justin Lee Collins Show and performed a duet with Justin, singing the Meat Loaf song "Dead Ringer for Love".
 She also performed "I'd Do Anything for Love" with Tim Healy for Sunday for Sammy in 2012.

 Crosby performs in cabaret shows with her band along with her partner Stuart Emerson.

 Crosby appeared in the first round of BBC's second series of The Voice on 6 April 2013.
-She failed to progress when she was rejected by all four coaches.

-Other work

-In the mid-1990s, Crosby appeared as an extra in several television series episodes.

-In 2019, she joined Steve Steinman Productions in the show Steve Steinman's Anything for Love which toured the UK during 2019 and 2020, performing hits such as "Good Girls Go to Heaven", "Holding Out for a Hero" and dueting with Steinman on "What About Love" and "I'd Do Anything for Love", amongst others.